Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 7.5in

-Figure 4: the dataset that is visualized is marked in bold in the explorer.
+Figure 4: the dataset 'water level' is visualized on the grid and is marked in bold in the explorer.

 Currently, only datasets that hold scalar values associated to cells can be shown.